-Special Features of 1000 Armed Avalokitesvara
+Special Features of 1000 Armed Padmapani

 His two main hands are pressed in front of his chest to show respect for Amitabha Buddha.
 Also, he holds the cintamani jewel between the palms of these two hands.
 This special jewel is believed to grant faithful devotees whatever they wish for.
-Click here to learn more about the special powers of Avalokitesvara.

-Other notable aspects of this 1000 armed Avalokitesvara statue include what he is holding in his upper right hand.
+Other notable aspects of this 1000 armed Padmapani statue include what he is holding in his upper right hand.
 In his upper right hand he is holding the “108 mala beads”.
-The crystal mala beads help him keep track of the constant recitation of the Avalokitesvara mantra “om mani padme hum”.
+The crystal mala beads help him keep track of the constant recitation of the Padmapani mantra “om mani padme hum”.
 Additionally, he holds the lotus flower over his left shoulder.
 This is an important symbol of enlightenment and it encourages devotees to rise above the sea of suffering.
+Click here to learn more about the special powers of Padmapani.